 Community Training, Intervention, and Evaluation Services

-Community TIES is a UW-Waisman Center behavioral support program serving primarily children/families, adolescents and adults with developmental disabilities (DD) who live in the community.
+Community TIES is a UW-Waisman Center behavioral support program serving children/families, adolescents and adults with intellectual/developmental disabilities (I/DD) who live in the community.
 Our mission is to address behavioral, psychological, and emotional needs using therapeutic approaches that assure continued participation in supported community life.

 These needs are commonly referred to as “challenging behaviors.”
 Many individuals served by TIES also struggle with co-occurring mental health issues.

 What We Do

 The Community TIES program contracts with Dane County Human Services and works extensively within community teams supporting persons with developmental disabilities.
 Examples of provider agencies include community living and work programs, public schools and Family Support services.
 The TIES program began in 1986 and has steadily grown in the number of persons served as well as the range of services offered.